integr8ly/integreatly-operator/test-cases/tests/products/h26-3scale-users-permissions-do-not-change-after-changing-userna.md

 ## Description

-When user modifies a username in 3scale UI, the new username gets deleted and original name recreated after integreatly-operator reconciles
+When user modifies a username in 3scale UI, the new username gets deleted and original name recreated after integreatly-operator reconciles.
 Verify that the original user permissions (admin) are not changed after the username gets recreated

 ## Prerequisites